Hierarchy & Types of Angels in Christianity, Islam & Judaism

 Thrones, Principality, Power, Might, and Dominion

-In the early Christian church, some scholars like Thomas Aquinas and Pseudo-Dionysius became convinced that the terms: thrones, principality, power, might, and dominion, as interpreted in Ephesians 1:21 and Colossians 1:16, also referred to angels.
+In the early Christian church, some scholars, such as Thomas Aquinas and Pseudo-Dionysius, became convinced that the terms thrones, principality, power, might, and dominion, as interpreted in Ephesians 1:21 and Colossians 1:16, also referred to angels.
 This added several other types of angels to the fray.

 The three Abrahamic religions, Judaism, Islam, and Christianity, have all developed a hierarchy of angels.
-Neither of these three religions presents a consensus view on the hierarchy of angels, and neither does any of the hierarchies in one of these religions align with that of another.
+None of these religions presents a consensus view and their hierarchies do not align with one

 The Hierarchy of Angels in Judaism